k-omura/truetype_Arduino/README.md

 - Support for more various displays
 - Faster display of fonts (especially complex characters such as kanji).
 - Align text to the right.
+- SSD1306: Text indication is not independent.
+  - Because it writes directly to the display, it will erase the display nearby due to its structure.
+It can be solved by passing through a buffer.
+- SSD1306: Noises rarely occur at the bottom of letters.

 # Supported display
 - ILI9341 (SPI)
 - SSD1331 (SPI)
+- SSD1306 (SPI)

 # Demo
 - [ILI9341](https://youtu.be/_-4tfssNTYE "ILI9341")